Asylumrunner/Asylumrunner.github.io/docs/_pages/resume.md

 A serverless web scraper which compiles the calendars of Dallas-area concert venues, forms them into a single list with a Spotify artist link, and emails it monthly

 # Skills and Qualifications
-- Proficient in: Java, Python, C#, Node.js, Go, Angular, React, and Docker
+- Proficient in: Java, Python, C#, Node.js, Go, Angular, and React
-- Skilled in the use of Docker, *nix, Chef, Shell Scripting, SQL, and Jenkins
+- Skilled in the use of Docker, *nix, Git, Shell Scripting, MySQL and PostgreSQL, and Jenkins
+- Experienced with the AWS and Microsoft Azure Clouds
-- Familiar with Machine Learning paradigms, Serverless architecture, and microservice architecture
+- Familiar with RESTful API development, Serverless architecture, and microservice architecture